MAPS Frequently Asked Questions

 A. No. All practitioners who prescribe controlled substances have the ability to register to MAPS Online to request patient reports on their patients.

 Q. If a practitioner requests a MAPS report and detects possible illegal activity, can the practitioner give the MAPS report to a law enforcement agency?

 A. No, the practitioner cannot give a MAPS report to anyone.
 The practitioner can call their local law enforcement agency and state their concerns.
 Law enforcement agencies have the ability to request MAPS reports for cases that involve illegal activity, ie, drug diversion.

 Q. Can a practitioner request a MAPS report on any individual?

-A. No. MAPS reports can only be requested for individuals that are a bona fide current patient of the practitioner.
+A. No. MAPS reports can only be requested for individuals who are a current patient of the practitioner.